What to do with Coffee grounds? Put coffee grounds in the garden? Does adding used grounds from your morning coffee to your garden soil help or hurt?

 Humans and cats don’t always think alike.
 While we relish the smell of fresh ground coffee beans and fresh brewed coffee, cats are repelled by the same coffee aroma!

-Thus, if you have some neighborhood kitties (or your own cats) digging up your garden, try spreading some coffee grounds around the edge of your garden!
+Thus, if you have some neighborhood kitties (or your own cats) digging up your garden, try spreading some coffee grounds over the soil or around the edge of your garden!

-If you don’t drink coffee at home, or don’t drink enough of it to supply your garden, many coffee shops like Starbucks give their grounds away for free!
+If you don’t drink coffee at home, or not a coffee drinker enough to supply your garden soil and plants, many coffee shops like Starbucks give their grounds away for free!

 You could also ask any coffeeshop or restaurant you patronize to save their coffee grounds for you and they’d likely oblige you.
 You can thank them later by bringing them some beautiful fresh flowers or garden fresh vegetables.